 At the end of eight months, if you've gained the most reputation as your club's best brewer, you win!

-- Excellent integration of theme with mechanics
+- Coherent theme with deck-building mechanics

 Mechanics (from transcript analysis)